Quarezz/DFBehaviors/README.md

 ## Your feedback

-I love to get feedback from you, fell free to post here or let me know through my email bieleckicezary@gmail.com
+I love to get feedback from you, fell free to post here or let me know through my email.

 ## Author